Designing a Data Platform for Continuous M&A at Thomson Reuters

 Limited visibility

-Enterprise catalog live
+Enterprise catalogue live

 Aging EDW